The Providers’ Council appreciates your support of the electoral process!

-This year, the Secretary of the Commonwealth’s office is sending postcards to registered voters, offering the opportunity to participate in mail-in voting.
-To learn more about voting by mail, which is available to all voters in 2021, please visit the Secretary of the Commonwealth’s vote by mail page.
+To learn more about voting by mail, which is available to all voters in 2022, please visit the Secretary of the Commonwealth’s vote by mail page.

 Not sure if you’re registered to vote or if you’re registered at the right address?
 Use this website to check.

-- Wednesday, October 13: Last day to register to vote in 11/2 municipal elections (must be postmarked by 11/2)
+- Saturday, October 29: Last day to register to vote in Municipal, State and Gubernatorial elections

 Questions about CareVote or the Council’s nonpartisan voter engagement efforts?
 Contact Bill Yelenak.